Eschatologue/CM_wiki/docs/character-creation/classes/cleric/index.md

 ### Prepared Spells of 1st+ Level

 You prepare the list of spells of 1st level and higher that are available for you to cast with this feature.
-To start, choose four 1st-level spells from the Divine spell list.
+To start, choose four 1st-level spells from the Cleric spell list.
 Rather than choosing, you may start with Bless, Cure Wounds, Guiding Bolt, and Shield of Faith.

 The number of spells on your list also increases as you gain Cleric levels, as shown in the Prepared Spells column of the Cleric table.

-Whenever that number increases, choose additional spells from the Divine spell list until the number of spells on your list matches the number on the table.
+Whenever that number increases, choose additional spells from the Cleric spell list until the number of spells on your list matches the number on the table.
 The chosen spells must be of a level for which you have spell slots.

 For example, if you’re a 3rd-level Cleric, your list of prepared spells can include six spells of 1st or 2nd level, in any combination.